 History of Korean Movies

 Korean cinema is seen to have begun in 1945, just a few years before the Korean peninsula was split into two countries.
-The factors that have influenced the formation of South Korea’s cinema include the period of time Korea was under Japanese occupation, the Korean War, the business sector and globalization, the censorship by the government, and of course, Korea’s undergoing democratization.
+The factors that have influenced the formation of Korean cinema include the time Korea was under Japanese occupation, the Korean War, the business sector and globalization, the censorship by the government, and of course, Korea’s undergoing democratization.

-The Golden Age of Korean cinema has said to have been in the mid-1900s, taking place right after Korean War.
-During that time, some of the most highly acclaimed movies were produced.
+The Golden Age of Korean cinema has said to have been in the mid-1900s.
+During that time, some of the most highly acclaimed Korean movies were produced.
 From the 1970s onward, the movie scene in South Korea fell into a slump.
-It was revived again in the late 1990s, having led to this era of multiple high-grossing Korean movies.
+It was revived again in the late 1990s, leading to this era of multiple high-grossing films in Korea.

 The globalization of South Korean cinema has also led many South Korean actors and actresses to try their luck in Hollywood.
-Most prominently, Lee Byung Hun has become a popular actor in Hollywood, while Park Chan Wook and Bong Joon Ho have filmed English language films as well, such as Snowpiercer.
+Most prominently, Byung Hun has become a popular actor in Hollywood, while Park Chan Wook and Bong Joon Ho have filmed English language films, such as Snowpiercer.

-These best South Korean movies have been especially popular with Korean viewers due to the emotions they evoke in the audience.
-For example, The Admiral, Ode to My Father, Assassination, Masquerade, and The King and the Clown, all have some basis in key periods of Korea’s history.
+These best Korean movies have been especially popular with Korean viewers due to the emotions they evoke in the audience.
+For example, The Admiral, Ode to My Father, Assassination, Masquerade, and The King and the Clown all have some basis in key periods of Korea’s history.

-Meanwhile, Extreme Job, Veteran, and The Thieves are all masterfully made action-comedy Korean films.
-Along with the Gods: Two Worlds is a movie version of one of the most popular South Korean webtoons, and Miracle in Cell No. 7’s heartwarming story is enough to melt any viewer’s hearts.
+Meanwhile, Extreme Job, Veteran, and The Thieves are all masterfully made action-comedy Korean movies.
+Along with the Gods: Two Worlds is a movie version of one of the most popular South Korean webtoons, and Miracle in Cell No. 7, starring Park Shin Hye, has a heartwarming story that is enough to melt any viewer’s heart.

 The success of Korean films internationally

-However, prior to Parasite, it has been relatively uncommon to find a Korean movie being shown in movie theaters internationally.
-Snowpiercer is a notable exception; however, that film is largely spoken in English and features the Hollywood darling Chris Evans.
+However, it has been relatively uncommon to find Korean movies being shown in movie theaters internationally.
+Snowpiercer is a notable exception; however, that film is primarily spoken in English and features the Hollywood darling, Chris Evans.

-International interest rose through Hallyu Wave, which paved a way for directors namely Bong Joon Ho, Park Chan Wook, and Kim Jee Woon to be recognized globally.
-With that said, despite Korean cinema still being relatively new to many audiences outside of East Asia, thanks to Parasite’s success, many upcoming films in Korea can be expected to gain international interest as well!
+International interest rose through Hallyu Wave, which paved the way for directors, namely Bong Joon Ho, Park Chan Wook, and Kim Jee Woon, to be recognized globally.
+With that said, despite Korean cinema still being relatively new to many audiences outside of East Asia, thanks to Parasite’s success, many upcoming films in Korea can be expected to gain international interest!

-There are several sources from where you can watch films from Korea, including Netflix which we will talk about further below.
+There are several sources from where you can watch films and TV series from Korea, including Netflix, which we will talk about further below.
 You may have some luck with sites like AsianCrush.
 If you are located outside of Europe, you may also really love using Tubi to get your movie fix.
 Some older Korean movies can be found on the Youtube channel for Korean Classic Film.
 Lastly, perhaps you can even start catching more of these films in Korean cinema!